ashikurrahmans/dentisto-frontend-redux/README.md

 # Ashik's Dental Studio

-Here is be live website link : https://dentisto.netlify.app/
+Here is the live website link : https://dentisto.netlify.app/

 This website has been creted for an assignment to show my skills. also this assignment will judge me how i improving myself each and every day.
 I mentoned everything how i developed this web application and what materials called stacks i use all of are mentioned below.